-We estimate that the proposed code change would not result in net positive material impacts.
+The Statewide CASE Team estimated that the proposed code change would not result in net positive material impacts.
 The increase in materials for the heat recovery coil and runaround pump/piping should be more than offset by the reduction in materials for the chillers, boilers/AWHPs, piping, pumps, etc.